A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Deep Generative Models in Different Areas of Transportation Research

 \paragraph{Driving Scenario Generation}

-Many studies in this section have focused on driving scenario generation, which involves creating diverse and realistic driving situations to test and evaluate autonomous vehicles and traffic management systems \citep{ghosh2016sad,yun2019data,singh2023bi,ye2022efficient,jin2023surrealdriver,dong2023transfusor,xu2023generative,huang2024versatile,10579044}.
-Most of these studies utilize additional information as conditions for their generative models, such as car-following theory, safety critics, or physical restrictions, to generate more realistic and high-performing models.
-For example, \cite{chen2022combining} developed a two-step hybrid driving model that combines model-based controllers with Generative Adversarial Imitation Learning (GAIL) for traffic simulation.
-The model generates high-level driver traits used as parameters for low-level model-based controllers to simulate human-like driving in multi-agent traffic scenarios. \cite{zhong2023guided} presented a framework using a conditional diffusion model to generate realistic and controllable traffic simulations.
+Many studies in this section have focused on driving scenario generation, which involves creating diverse and realistic driving situations to test and evaluate autonomous vehicles and traffic management systems \citep{ghosh2016sad,yun2019data,jin2023surrealdriver,xu2023generative,huang2024versatile,10579044, jiang2024scenediffuser}. { The use of DGMs is beneficial in this context, as they generate scenarios that overcome the limited variety of real-world data and eliminate the need for costly, time-intensive data collection, thereby enabling scalable testing frameworks.} Most of these studies utilize additional information as conditions for their generative models, such as car-following theory, safety critics, or physical restrictions, to generate more realistic and high-performing models. \cite{zhong2023guided} presented a framework using a conditional diffusion model to generate realistic and controllable traffic simulations.
 The key benefit of the model is that it allows users to specify trajectory properties, such as reaching a goal or following speed limits while ensuring that the generated trajectories are physically feasible and realistic through the guidance of signal temporal logic rules.
 Similarly, \cite{sun2023drivescenegen} introduced a data-driven method DriverSceneGen for generating diverse and realistic driving scenarios to address data limitations.
 DriverSceneGen employed a diffusion model to create initial driving scenes in a rasterized Bird-Eye-View (BEV) format and used a simulation network to predict multiple future scenarios based on the initial setup.
 Furthermore, \cite{xu2023diffscene} developed DiffScene, a diffusion-based framework designed to generate safety-critical driving scenarios for evaluating and enhancing autonomous vehicle safety.
 DiffScene used a diffusion model to approximate the distribution of low-density areas in traffic data, creating realistic safety-critical situations.
-These scenarios were further optimized using guided adversarial objectives to maintain both realism and safety-criticality.
-Additionally, \cite{zhang2020cgail} employed the conditional GAIL (cGAIL) framework to study taxi drivers' decision-making strategies.
-The method transferred knowledge across different drivers and locations to improve policy accuracy, improving taxi drivers' income and service quality.
-These studies have demonstrated the capability of using DGMs in driving scenario generation by providing more diverse and realistic scenarios for traffic management and Autonomous Vehicle development.
+These scenarios were further optimized using guided adversarial objectives to maintain both realism and safety-criticality. \cite{niedoba2024diffusion} introduced DJINN, a diffusion-based generative model that simulates joint traffic scenarios by diffusing the trajectories of all agents in a scene simultaneously.
+Rather than predicting trajectories for each agent independently, DJINN models the full joint distribution conditioned on flexible observation masks—capturing past, present, or even future state information—and maps context.
+This approach enables the generation of diverse, realistic traffic scenes, including rare and safety-critical events, while also allowing for test-time guidance and scenario editing.
+These studies have demonstrated the capability of using DGMs in driving scenario generation by providing more diverse and realistic scenarios for traffic management and Autonomous Vehicle development. {Despite these promising developments, evaluating the quality of generated scenarios remains an open problem, as current metrics often fail to fully capture both realism and safety-critical aspects.
+In particular, there is no appropriate metric to quantitatively compare the distribution of generated driving scenarios to the ground truth.
+Moreover, existing metrics typically assess only specific features—for instance, verifying whether scenarios obey traffic rules—without capturing the full spectrum of driving realism and safety.
+Furthermore, current DGM-based frameworks often fail to support long-duration simulations, unlike traditional simulators, which poses an additional challenge.
+In addition, current studies sometimes fall short in replicating extreme scenarios—such as sudden braking or rapid lane changes—that are critical in highly dynamic, localized environments.
+This gap underscores the need for future research to develop comprehensive, unified evaluation metrics and more robust simulation platforms that can support extended runs, thereby facilitating rigorous and reproducible testing of various driving systems.}